 We're freelancers just like you, looking for ways to provide instruction that takes into account your busy schedule.
 We hope you'll trust us to keep you and your wallet safe from harm.

 Rob grew up on the east coast of Florida with strong ties to NYC & Long Island.
-He and his beagle, Daisy, now reside in Chelsea where he serves as a freelance fight director, performer, stunt coordinator and teacher.
-Credits include Barefoot Shakespeare, Atlantic Theatre Company and Juilliard.
+He and his beagle, Daisy, now reside in Chelsea where he serves as a freelance fight director, stunt performer, and teacher.
+Credits include NBC, Barefoot Shakespeare, Atlantic Theatre Company and Juilliard.

 Jason Paul Tate

-Tate is a proud Kentuckian with ties to Florida, Texas and the Carolinas; though he has for the moment put down roots in Sunnyside, Queens.
-He is a freelance director, fight choreographer and performer, whose credits include the Metropolitan Opera, Classic Stage Company and A.R.T.
+Tate is a recovering Kentuckian who moonlights in Florida, California and Texas when he's not at home in Harlem.
+He is a freelance director, choreographer and performer, whose credits include the Metropolitan Opera, Classic Stage Company, BAM, A.R.T. and the Public.